Mold Compass Free mold guidance and practical resources

 Is "black mold" more dangerous than other molds?

-The term "black mold" typically refers to Stachybotrys chartarum, but many molds are dark-colored.
-While Stachybotrys can produce mycotoxins, the CDC states that all molds should be treated the same from a removal standpoint.
-There's no scientific basis for the extreme fear around "black mold" specifically.
-What matters is addressing the moisture problem and removing the mold properly, regardless of species.
+The term "black mold" usually refers to Stachybotrys chartarum, but many molds can look dark.
+The practical takeaway is the same: fix the moisture problem and remove the mold properly.
 Learn more in our black mold facts guide.

 Can mold cause neurological problems?